TotallyInformation/node-red-contrib-uibuilder/README.md

   This will use a local package.json file that contains a "build" script.
 If it exists, uibuilder will expose a build button that will run the script.
 </details>

-## Additional Documentation

-Documentation is available on the [GitHub pages site](https://totallyinformation.github.io/node-red-contrib-uibuilder).
-Or from within Node-RED using the button in the Editor's configuration panel for any uibuilder.

-There is more information and some examples in the [GitHub WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).
-A growing number of example flows are available on the [Node-RED Flows site](https://flows.nodered.org/search?term=uibuilder).

-There are example flows built into the Node-RED library that you can import. uibuilder also has its template feature that lets you load example front-end code.

-There is also a small library of "official" [video tutorials on YouTube](https://www.youtube.com/playlist?list=PL9IEADRqAal3mG3RcF0cJaaxIgFh3GdRQ).
-Other folk have also produced [uibuilder-related content](https://www.youtube.com/results?search_query=uibuilder+node-red).

-## Discussions and suggestions
+## Questions, issues and suggestions

-The best place to ask questions about uibuilder is the [Node-RED Forum](https://discourse.nodered.org/).
+The best place to ask questions or discuss possible enhancements is the [Node-RED Forum](https://discourse.nodered.org/).

 Alternatively, use the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues) for raising issues or contributing suggestions and enhancements and the [GitHub Discussions page](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions) for general questions, suggestions, etc.

-Please note that I rarely have time to monitor the [#uibuilder channel](https://node-red.slack.com/messages/C7K77MG06) in Slack any more, it is best to use Discourse or raise an issue.

-I do occasionally try to look out for [uibuilder related questions on Stack Overflow](https://stackoverflow.com/search?tab=newest&q=%5bnode-red%5d%20uibuilder) but again, time does not always let me do this so ping me on the forum if you want a response.

 ## Contributing

 If you would like to contribute to this node, you can contact [Totally Information via GitHub](https://github.com/TotallyInformation) or raise a request in the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues).

+Pull Requests both for code and documentation are welcomed and the WIKI is open to new entries and corrections (but please let me know if you make a change).

 Please refer to the [contributing guidelines](https://github.com/TotallyInformation/node-red-contrib-uibuilder/blob/master/.github/CONTRIBUTING.md) for more information.